atlanticwave-sdx/pce/README.md

 $ pip install .[test]
 ```

-Please note that editable installs does not work currently, due to the
+Please note that editable installs do not work currently, due to the
 shared top-level `sdx` module in datamodel.

 PCE can read topology data from Graphviz dot files, if the optional